isomerpages/gb-assist/pages/solutionrepo/solution1260.md

 ---
-title: Vehicle Service System - VSS Package with ADAS DSM
+title: Fleet Safety & Management System Version 1 - Package (Standard with ADAS & DSM System)
 permalink: /productivity-solutions-grant/solutionrepo/solution1260
 ---

 #### Description

-VSS is a comprehensive and user-friendly solution in wireless applications of Global positioning systems, GSM Communication network and expertise in developing and integrating solutions for Vehicle Tracking System, Road Safety and Driver Behavior Management systems, In-vehicle Mobile DVRs that stream live location with video and much more.
+Fleet Safety & Management System Version 1 is a powerful tool that provides real-time video and GPS information for time and motion study to increase productivity and lower operating costs.
+Built on analytics in the backend, it is capable of generating useful reports for fleet managers and decision makers.
+Coupled with Telematics Sensors ranging from temperature, driver identification, RFID, water flow, ultrasonic, weight and video, it helps companies to fulfil their fleet management needs.

 #### Details of Solution

-Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Desensitised_Grid_Plus_20200250_Annex_3_Part_1.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Smartcomm-ES_Annex_3_Part_2.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria